geeksforsocialchange/gfsc-v3/content/blog/2020/manchester-community-histories-urban-regeneration/index.md

 Upon entering the pub, I was greeted by the sight of former residents grouped around tables, sipping cups of tea and sharing stories.
 Others were huddled around a long table covered with historical maps, each taking the opportunity to point out cherished sites long since destroyed and built over.

-{{<image-with-caption/start "pic1.jpg" "Event participants gather around historical maps of the Greenheys area.
-Photo credit: Jenna Bowyer." "frame">}}
+{{<image-with-caption/start src="pic1.jpg" alt="Event participants gather around historical maps of the Greenheys area.
+Photo credit: Jenna Bowyer." classList="image--frame">}}
 Event participants gather around historical maps of the Greenheys area.
 Photo credit: Jenna Bowyer.
 {{<image-with-caption/end>}}

 As a researcher at the University of Manchester, I was fascinated to trace the contours of the bustling multi-ethnic working-class communities that had once occupied the streets immediately behind the South Campus in what is now known as Manchester Science Park.
 My own research over the past year has focused on the historic battles waged by residents of that neighborhood as well as nearby Moss Side to stop the bulldozers from moving in during the late 1960s and early 1970s.

-{{<image-with-caption/start "pic2.jpg" "Historical map of Moss Side East Ward.
-Photo credit: Kerry Pimblott." "frame">}}
+{{<image-with-caption/start src="pic2.jpg" alt="Historical map of Moss Side East Ward.
+Photo credit: Kerry Pimblott." classList="image--frame">}}
 Historical map of Moss Side East Ward.
 Photo credit: Kerry Pimblott.
 {{<image-with-caption/end>}}